Hunter-Open-Source-Club/syllabi/README.md

 ## Adding New Syllabi

 NOTE: we don't support URLs to syllabi just yet.
+If you'd like, you can [open an issue](https://github.com/Hunter-Open-Source-Club/HunterCS_CourseSyllabi/issues/new?title=Syllabus%3A%20CS101%20-%20Intro%20to%20Foo&body=Share%20a%20URL%2C%20upload%20a%20PDF%2C%20say%20hello%2C%20etc...) and share the link with us so we could add it for you :).
+If you're lazy you can send us PDFs through there, too.

 ### New Courses
 If adding a syllabus for a new course that isn't listed on the webpage, add the course name to the [JSON schema](./_data/map.json) and create a new folder for it within the [courses/](./assets/courses) folder.
 Make sure the folder's name is appropriately formatted (e.g. `CS_127`) -- when in doubt follow the pattern of the other folders.